 The use of protective gloves, especially those designed to provide cut protection, is a common method.
 As the designer and manufacturer of cut-resistant gloves, we will consider factors such as cut-resistant yarn, tear resistance and abrasion resistance of knitted fabrics.
 In addition, we consider other attributes such as grip performance and dexterity as important aspects of cut protection.

-In addition to gloves, cut protection includes other factors unrelated to protective clothing, such as machine protection, workplace settings, working conditions, and worker training.
-Gloves are equally important to us and are often seen as the last line of defense.
+In addition to cut-resistant gloves, cut protection includes other factors unrelated to protective clothing, such as machine protection, workplace settings, working conditions, and worker training.
+Gloves are equally important to us and are often seen as the last line of defence.
 The head of the security department should make every effort to ensure that the hands of the workers are not at risk.

 It is not enough to deal with just one symptom.
 In the case of a cut, it is not just a matter of raising the level of protection of the glove, but the root cause needs to be determined.